- During the spring and fall seasons, the Society presents speakers on

 for information about arranging a tour of an historic district for your club

-- Our members completed
+- Our members worked on and completed

 the research required to have the four historic districts in Foster listed